Farm Transitional Planning

-Bob Olson, founder of Elm Grove Enterprises in Stillwater, MN serves as a grant writer and business developer.
-He was born and raised on a Wisconsin dairy farm and previously employed as an Extension Agent/Educator with the University of Minnesota, specializing in Agronomy/Soils and Farm Management, including farm financial, estate and transition planning.
+Bob Olson, serves as a grant writer and business developer.
+Including farm financial, estate and transition planning.
 Since 2005, he has worked with value-added agricultural business performing feasibility studies, market assessments, and business plans.
-Learn more about Bob here.

 Why are farm succession and business transition planning important?

 An estimated 70% of farms/farmland will transition in the next 20 years and fewer than 50% of farmers have estate plans, less than 70% have named successors, and less than 11% have farm business transition plans in place.

 Delayed planning is a complex and challenging problem.
 The consequences of a failure to plan can be severe—if the farm is inherited by multiple heirs, inheritance taxes and other fees may cripple the farm and its new owners.
 Inadequate farm succession planning may result in heirs becoming owners who are incapable of running the farm business; family conflict among heirs; and partition of family-owned and operated farm business assets to satisfy heirs who simply want to “cash in” on their share of the business.
 These worst-case scenarios can be avoided when families learn how to work together as a team, confront difficult issues and decisions, and commit to a decision.
 We believe that poor family communication is a symptom of a deeper issue and that effective two-way communication with each other, and with a transition team is an essential and cost-effective prerequisite to transition planning.